 As for the stay itself, it’s quite an experience.

-Choose from casitas, cabañas, lofts, or villas, each equipped with wifi, king beds, natural boho touches, turquoise dip pools, rooftops, and more. 🌴
+Choose from casitas, cabañas, lofts, or villas, each equipped with WiFi, king beds, natural boho touches, turquoise dip pools, rooftops, and more. 🌴

-Papaya Playa is one of the most popular (sustainable) places to stay in Tulum, so make sure to reserve your stay in advance!
+Here, you can breathe in the salty air and exhale your worries.Papaya Playa is one of the most popular sustainable accommodation options in Tulum, so make sure to reserve your stay in advance!
 Check availability here.

 2. Casa Coyote Tulum